Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: The most metal-poor stars

 \section{The most metal-poor stars}

-From Figure~\ref{Fig:sextans}, it is clear that the extremely metal-poor stars are the most affected by poor spectral fitting, displaying large uncertainties on the derived metallicities.
-We gather all the stars (members and unconfirmed members of systems studied in this work) in all galaxies to assemble a sample of candidate ultra metal-poor (UMP) stars with $\FeH \lesssim -3.5$ (adding their uncertainty) and with uncertainties on metallicity $\sigma_{\FeH}<1.0$.
-We find 16 stars that pass this selection, which are reported in Table~\ref{tab:metalpoor}.
-About 6 stars out of these 16 have DESI DR1 $\FeH\lesssim -4.0$, hence they are UMP star candidates.
-UMP stars are thought to be likely polluted by one supernova event originated by the First stars \citep[e.g.][]{Nomoto13,Frebel12, Starkenburg18,Bonifacio25}.
-So far, less than 50 objects have been discovered in the Milky Way \citep{Sestito19,Limberg25}, and only two in dwarf galaxies, i.e. one in Sculptor \citep{Skuladottir21} and one in the Large Magellanic Cloud \citep{Chiti24}.
-As UMP stars are very rare objects \citep[e.g.][]{Youakim17}, the discovery and the subsequent spectroscopic follow-up of new UMP stars in the Milky Way and its satellites would be extremely informative for studying the chemical enrichment in the early Universe.
+Ultra metal-poor (UMP, [Fe/H]~$<-4.0$) stars are thought to be likely polluted by one supernova event originated by the First stars \citep[e.g.][]{Frebel12,Nomoto13, Starkenburg18,Hartwig23,Bonifacio25}.
+So far, less than 50 objects have been discovered in the Milky Way \citep{Sestito19,Limberg25}, and only three in dwarf galaxies, i.e. one in Sculptor \citep{Skuladottir21}, one in the Large Magellanic Cloud \citep{Chiti24}, and one in Pictor~II \citep{Chiti26}.
+As UMP stars are extremely rare objects \citep[e.g.][]{Youakim17}, the discovery new UMP stars in the Milky Way and its satellites would be invaluable for studying the chemical enrichment in the early Universe.
+Low-resolution spectroscopic surveys such as DESI can provide good candidates.

-As spectral lines in UMP stars would be very weak \citep[e.g.][]{Starkenburg18,Lardo21,Skuladottir21,Chiti24}, automatic fitting pipelines would not work well on such objects.
-On the other hand, Calcium II Triplet (CaT) has been widely used as a proxy for metallicity in giant stars, even for the most metal-poor stars \citep[e.g.][]{Armandroff91,Battaglia08,Starkenburg10,Carrera13,Longeard23}.
-We use the DESI retriever\footnote{\url{https://github.com/segasai/desi_retriever/}} to download the spectra of these 16 UMP candidates to then compare their CaT features with synthetic spectra.
-Synthetic spectra have been generated adopting [Ca/Fe]~$=+0.4$ \citep[in line with the expected trend for $\alpha-$elements, e.g.][]{Kobayashi20}, stellar parameters from DESI DR1, and MARCS model atmospheres \citep{Gustafsson08}.
-Figure~\ref{Fig:ump} shows the normalised spectra for the star in Canes~Venatici~I, one in Draco, and the one in M33, as well as synthetic spectra at $\FeH = -4.0, -3.0, -2.0$ (olive, red, and black dashed lines, respectively).
-Table~\ref{tab:metalpoor} reports the finding for all the stars.

-In 10 stars out of 16, we were not able to better constrain a metallicity, either because the CaT is not sensitive at that effective temperature or surface gravity or because the signal-to-noise ratio is too low.
-In other 3 stars, the spectra could be fitted with a synthetic of $\FeH\sim-2.0$, discarding the possibility to be UMP stars.
-Stars in M33 and IC1613 are clearly hot stars as hydrogen Paschen lines are strongly visible, therefore not old UMP stars.
-Only one star in Canes~Venatici~I remains as potential UMP candidate.
-Further higher resolution and higher SNR spectroscopic follow-up are needed to better investigate the nature of this UMP candidate, as well as the other 10 with low SNR or unresolved metallicity.